BloemGamer/project_vroem/README.md

 |  |-- maze_car.ino         // The main sketch that is to be uploaded to the microcontroller
 |  |-- motor_shield.h       // Headerfile of the library motor_shield
 |  |-- motor_shield.cpp     // Library that contains functions to make the motor shield work
+|  |-- bluetooth.h          // Headerfile of the library bluetooth
+|  |-- bluetooth.cpp        // Library that contains functions to make the bluetooth-module work
+|  |-- led_matrix.h          // Headerfile of the library led matrix
+|  |-- led_matrix.cpp        // Library that contains functions to make the led matrix work
 |
 |-- README.md               // Project description
+|-- motor_shiedl.md         // A little explanation of the motor shield
 |-- .gitignore              // Git ingore file
 ```